rackspace/runway/docs/source/quickstart/other_ways_to_use.rst

 This `CloudFormation template`_ is probably the easiest and quickest way to go from "zero to Runway" as it allows for using an IAM Role eliminate the need to configure API keys.
 The template will deploy your preference of Linux or Windows Runway host.
-Windows Runway host includes vsCode, which some users may find easier for manipulating Runway config files.
+Windows Runway host includes Visual Studio Code, which some users may find easier for manipulating Runway config files.